autoai-org/AID/README.md

   </p>
 </p>

 **AID is still under heavy development and APIs may change!
 Stay tuned.
-It won't be very long :)**
+The next major revision will be released Q1,2021.**

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents